Explore and photograph life on the streets of one of the world's most exciting cities

 The workshop is focused on photographing the life of the streets, neighborhoods, and cityscapes of New York.
 This is a marvelous workshop for anyone that would like to develop their photography of people.
 Turnley, with now more than 40 years of experience photographing world wide is extremely talented in helping photographers find a sense of purpose, overcome the timidity of photographing people, and inspire them to develop their personal vision.

 The workshop meets daily for approximately 3-4 hours each day in a beautiful conference room of The Iroquois New York Hotel in New York’s Midtown.
-Students are encouraged to spend the rest of each day over the 6-day workshop, which starts on a Sunday afternoon and finishes at early evening following Friday, exploring and photographing life in the streets of New York City.
+Students are encouraged to spend the rest of each day over the 6-day workshop, which starts on a Sunday afternoon and finishes at early evening the following Friday, exploring and photographing life in the streets of New York City.
 There are daily edit sessions of students’ work.
-The workshop ends with a final show with each student producing a 15-photograph picture story/essay that will be edited together with Peter Turnley on the day before the final day of the workshop.
+The workshop ends with a final show with each student producing a 15-photograph picture story/essay that will be edited by Peter Turnley on the final day of the workshop.
 This workshop focuses on helping students overcome any anxiety or timidity in photographing people.
-Peter Turnley introduces a camera technique that is a time-tested, proven approach for making spontaneous and authentic photographs in the Cartier-Bresson spirit of capturing the “decisive moments” in daily life.
-Turnley helps students find a sense of purpose in their photography and pushes students to plug into their personal interests and passions to help them better share a visual response to their feelings and perceptions of the world around them.
-The workshop also pushes students to think in terms of creating a narrative with a set of photographs and helps students find their own personal vision and photographic language.
+Peter Turnley introduces a camera technique that is a time tested, proven approach for making spontaneous and authentic photographs in the Cartier-Bresson spirit of capturing the “decisive moments” in daily life.
+Turnley helps students find a sense of purpose in their photography-and pushes students to plug into their personal interests and passions to help them better share a visual response to their feelings and perceptions of the world around them.
+The workshop also pushes students to think in terms of creating a narrative with a set of photographs, and helps students find their own personal vision and photographic language.